ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

    to restore your application and environment to its prior state (for instance, to shut down a browser that was launched as part of a test case)

+These three names are reserved -- you cannot use them as names for your sections or maps.

 .. _alyvix_editor_interface_sections: